IGF-1 Long R3 (Long-Arg3 IGF-1)

 Primary research applications:

-- Claimed: muscle hypertrophy in bodybuilding circles
+- Claimed: muscle hypertrophy and body composition in bodybuilding circles

 What is IGF-1 LR3?